 Domino & The Little Red Hen

-Copyright 2024 Susan Burneson.
+Copyright 2025 Susan Burneson.
 All rights reserved.
-Kindly talk with us before reproducing any website content.
+Please talk with us before reproducing any website content.

 On May 17, 2003, a young pig became legendary in our neighborhood when he escaped from a petting zoo as we were setting up the first-ever Violet Crown Festival.
 The event was coordinated by a new neighborhood nonprofit, Violet Crown Community Works.
 The pig would come to be known as Domino.